intelsmartedgeons/docs/experience-kits/provisioning/provisioning.md

 ### PXE

-Smart Edge Open provisioning process supports network boot with PXE protocol.
+Smart Edge provisioning process supports network boot with PXE protocol.
 This provisioning scenario does not need any installation media to carry bootable image.

 > NOTE: PXE protocol is a DHCP exentsion, using PXE will disrupt current network DHCP server, so it should be done in separated network environment.